Non-destructive testing confirms that parts have been produced without defects and ensures that parts will perform as designed.

-We utilize state-of-the-art equipment and lean manufacturing procedures to verify that your parts meet required specifications.
-We understand that our testing results have a far-reaching impact as any imperfection can result in a catastrophic failure.
-Our experienced technicians, trained customer service and quality control personnel work together to seamlessly integrate your Non-Destructive Testing requirements into time-sensitive production schedules.
+PTI understands that our testing results have a far-reaching impact as any imperfection can result in a catastrophic failure.
+Our experienced technicians, trained customer service, and quality control personnel work together to seamlessly integrate your most stringent requirements into time-sensitive production schedules.

 Liquid Penetrant Inspection

 In Fluorescent or Visible Dye Penetrant Inspection the surface of a part is saturated with a penetrant.
 The penetrant is cleaned off, dried and a developer is applied to the part drawing out penetrant that has entered imperfections such as cracks to reveal surface irregularities.
 Our skilled inspection technicians use ultraviolet and white-light inspection booths to examine and record these defects.